calkit/calkit/docs/tutorials/adding-latex-pub-docker.md

-# Adding a LaTeX-based publication built in a Docker environment
+# Adding a new LaTeX-based publication with its own Docker build environment

 Have you ever wanted to collaborate with a team on a LaTeX article, but have ran into roadblocks getting everyone on the team to install the